abhis699/pdf-merge/README.md

    - For other methods: Choose an output directory and enter a base name for the output files
 6. The application will create properly named PDF files according to your settings

+#### PDF Viewer
+1. From the main menu, click on "View & Present PDF Files"
+2. Click the "Open PDF" button in the toolbar
+3. Select a PDF file to view
+4. Navigate through pages using:
+   - Previous/Next buttons
+   - Page number input box
+5. Adjust zoom level using:
+   - Zoom In/Out buttons
+   - Zoom level dropdown (50% to 300%)
+6. View file information including name, size, and page count
+7. Print the PDF using the "Print" button
+8. Enter full-screen presentation mode:
+   - Click the "Full Screen" button in the toolbar
+   - Or press F11 key
+   - Exit full-screen mode with ESC key

+### Full-screen Presentation Mode

+The full-screen mode offers enhanced viewing capabilities:

+- **Continuous scrolling**: Scroll smoothly through all pages in the document
+- **Auto-hiding navigation bar**: Controls fade when not in use and appear on mouse movement
+- **Navigation**:
+  - Left/Right arrow keys to move between pages
+  - ESC key to exit full-screen mode
+  - On-screen controls for page navigation and zoom
+- **Smart page detection**: The viewer automatically detects which page is currently visible while scrolling
+- **Cross-page reading**: Seamlessly read content that spans multiple pages

 ### Splitting Options

 The application offers three splitting methods: